lhduc02/lhduc02/README.md

 I'm a life-long learner, who take great responsibility for my work.
 I am particularly interested in Machine Learning and Big Data Techniques.

+With 6 months of experience as a Data Analyst Intern at PPCLINK Mobile, I clearly understand the data analysis process, the appropriate tools for the process, and have accumulated all the necessary knowledge to do a good job as a Data Analyst.

 ---